AlexanderVandenberg/dataportfolio/README.md

 Hello!
 This is my repository for my data analytics portfolio.
-Index is my About Me page, DA Project 1 is my Tecnology Trend Analysis, DA Project 2 is my Cyclistic Case Study, and DA Project 3 is my Data Professional Survey Analysis, and Resume is my resume.
+Index is my About Me page, DA Project 1 is my Tecnology Trend Analysis, DA Project 2 is my Cyclistic Case Study, and DA Project 3 is my Data Professional Survey Analysis, and resume is my resume.